 What is the difference between Asian Fit and standard fit?

-Unlike standard fit, Asian fit sunglasses have a narrower nose bridge with enlarged (heightened) nose pads, decreased frame curvature, increased temple curvature, shorter lens heights and a reduced Pantoscopic angle.
-Collectively, these modifications cater for those with low nose bridges and high cheekbones to prevent discomfort and the frame sliding down.
+Unlike standard fit, Asian fit sunglasses have modifications which cater for wearer's with low nose bridges and high cheekbones to prevent discomfort and the frame sliding down.
+These modifications include a narrower nose bridge with enlarged (heightened) nose pads, decreased frame curvature, increased temple curvature, shorter lens heights and a reduced pantoscopic angle.

-Taller nose pads provide great surface area and grip.
-This means the frame rests higher on wearers with low nose bridges.
-Nose pads can vary between ‘solid’ and adjustable ‘stem’ nose pads.
+Taller nose pads provide greater surface area and grip.
+This means the frame rests higher-up on wearers with low nose bridges.
+There are two main types of nose pads which can be described as ‘solid’ or 'adjustable'.

 Shorter frame heights reduce the likelihood of the frame resting on the wearer’s cheeks.
-Manufacturers are known to adapt flagship designs specifically for their low bridge frames.
+Manufacturers are known to adapt flagship designs specifically for their low bridge, Asian-fit sunglasses frames.

 Who should wear Asian fit sunglasses?